 The era when several European actors and actresses became household names in the US, has long been gone, although there are still a few exceptions, such as Juliette Binoche.
 But if consider Pola Negri (Poland), Greta Garbo and Ingrid Bergman (Sweden), Marlene Dietrich and Luise Rainer (Germany), Leslie Caron (France), Audrey Hepburn (The Netherlands, although born in Belgium) and Sophia Loren (Italy), those are just af few of the most prominent and enduring continental stars who made it overseas, while later on, let’s say from the 1960s, only few European stars such as Claudia Cardinale joined their ranks in America.
 Also Elke Sommer, born Elke Schletz in Berlin in 1940, managed to follow in their footsteps.

-That’s quite an accomplishment to follow in the footsteps of these renowned actresses.
+Ms. Sommer, it’s quite an accomplishment to follow in the footsteps of these renowned actresses.
 How did you manage to do that?

 You know, I’m a very down-to-earth country person.
 I think the fact that so few people made it here in America since those big stars is because they maybe were trying too hard.
 I remember talking to Senta Berger; she was very eager to make it here.
 She wanted to get an agent, a manager,… and I said, ‘Senta, if it is supposed to come, it will come.’
 I guess the total honesty, perhaps naivité, in whatever I was doing, in whatever movie I did, helped me a lot.
 Not once in my whole life have I been bothered by a director, a producer or an executive of a studio in any way or form.
 I never was a victim of the casting couch, I never had to turn anybody down, slap anybody’s hands or walk out on anyone.
 Maybe I still have that kind of naivité, I don’t know.
 But I do know I still have that enjoyment of work, of life.
 And I think the Americans like less complicated things; they like honesty, they are open about things.
 I guess that is why they accepted me.